t-crest/patmos/README.md

     pasim a.out
     patemu a.out

-However, this innocent examples is quiet challenging for an embedded system.
+However, this innocent examples is quite challenging for an embedded system.
 For further details and how to build Patmos for an FPGA see Section 6 in the [Patmos Reference Handbook](http://patmos.compute.dtu.dk/patmos_handbook.pdf).